Galaxy2512/Java_OOP/README.md

 # Java_OOP
-Java beginners tasks from Udemy classes and also OOP programming for beginners.
+Java beginners tasks from Udemy classes (Tim Buchalka) and also OOP programming for beginners.